 Another fact about the Asian cuisines is that most popular dishes are noted to be healthy and beneficial.
 However, it is also important to filter food which is healthy especially the greasy food stuff.

 Oriental cuisines continue to amaze many people.
-This fact is shared by Laguna group’s Chef Raki Urbina, who has managed to deliver favorite street Asian foods of the Japanese, Korean, Taiwanese, Singaporean and Malaysian in one resto– Ulli’s Street Food of Asia.
+Laguna group’s Chef Raki Urbina shares this fact and has managed to deliver favorite street Asian foods from Japan, Korea, Taiwan, Singapore, and Malaysia in one restaurant—Ulli’s Street Food of Asia.

 Savoring the delectable variety of dishes is not just a one-time treat.
 In fact, many who have contributed in the increasing footmarks of the Cebu mall, have become returning customers.
-This information was obtained during the recent food blogging event with Chef Raki at Ulli’s.
+I obtained this information during the recent food blogging event with Chef Raki at Ulli’s.

 As a blogger who is conscious of eating healthy, it is my quest to learn about certain dishes from certain restaurants that can offer healthy varieties.
 I have not spared Ulli’s in the info gathering, noting that I can get first-hand information from the famous Cebuano chef himself.

-In a hot stone pot, healthy servings of tofu, mushrooms, young corn, sweet peas, broccoli and carrots are mixed and boiled to attain the aroma that can entice an empty stomach.
+Healthy servings of tofu, mushrooms, young corn, sweet peas, broccoli, and carrots mix and boil in a hot stone pot to release an aroma that can entice an empty stomach.

-I repeat, this dish is served hot.
+I’ll say it again: they serve this dish hot.
 So be very careful.

 If you’re craving for a healthy dish of Korean cuisine, another recommended choice is the Bibimbap.

 You can never go wrong in this dish as it has the signature Korean spiciness that most Asians love.
-With beef and the pepper paste called Gochujang, this dish is served together with Japanese rich topped with seasoned vegetables.
+This dish pairs beef and the pepper paste known as Gochujang, and it comes served with Japanese rice topped with seasoned vegetables.

-And if you ever see a sunny-side on it, that’s because it’s included.
+And if you see a sunny-side-up egg on it, that’s because they include it.

 As you wish to devour it, it is advisable first to mix the ingredients to achieve that eclectic mix of spice and love for something sumptuous yet beneficial.